 Federal Cyberstalking Laws in the United States – What You Should Know?
 The federal laws against cyberstalking vary depending on the state you live in.
-Some states have no laws at all while others have fairly detailed guidelines.
+Some states have no rules, while others have fairly detailed guidelines.

-In fact, many states don’t even have laws that specifically mention cyberstalking.
-So you need to know where you live in order to find out what the laws are.
+Many states don’t even have laws that specifically mention cyberstalking.
+So, you need to know where you live to determine the rules.

-To find out what your state’s laws are, I recommend that you visit this page from the National Conference of State Legislatures (NCSL).
-You can find out whether your state has any laws on cyberstalking by looking for the search terms “cyberstalking”.
+To find out your state’s laws, I recommend visiting this page from the National Conference of State Legislatures (NCSL).
+You can find out whether your state has any laws on cyberstalking by looking for the search term “cyberstalking”.

-Cyberstalking is defined by the federal government as an act of harassment through electronic means, including but not limited to email, text, instant messaging, online chat, blogs, and social media.
+The federal government defines cyberstalking as harassment through electronic means, including but not limited to email, text, instant messaging, online chat, blogs, and social media.

-The federal government has not yet passed any specific cyberstalking legislation, but there is a bill currently being debated in Congress that would create a framework for federal cyberstalking laws.
+The federal government has not yet passed any specific cyberstalking legislation, but a bill is currently being debated in Congress to create a framework for federal cyberstalking laws.

-In a nutshell, cyberstalking is when someone sends messages, uses electronic devices or other means to harass another person repeatedly or in a manner that causes alarm or distress.
+Cyberstalking is when someone sends messages or uses electronic devices or other means to harass another person repeatedly or in a manner that causes alarm or distress.

 When it comes to stalking, many people focus on physical stalking, but the law also covers cyberstalking.